t0pcart/ioslocationbypass/README.md

   **If the executable won't run in NewTerm run chmod a+x (un)load**

-_there is a bootloop risk since we r fucking around w launchdamemons_
+  * Bypassing Life360 requires marking it as non-executable first, a tutorial on how to do this is included _there is a bootloop risk since we r fucking around w launchdamemons_